MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ### 4.4.
 Fetch the token balance

-Add the balance fetching logic to your component.
+In the `TokenBalanceAndTransfer` function, add the balance fetching logic.
 Call the `balanceOf` method to fetch the balance of the connected account:

 ```typescript title="TokenBalanceAndTransfer.tsx"
   useEffect(() => {